echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB.md

 # Vitamin B-complex
 Vitamin B-complex is a family of eight essential water-soluble vitamins.
-They are all involved in the metabolism of Amino acids, Carbohydrates, and Fats to produce the energy and provide fuel to all body procesess.
-Without B vitamins, there is no energy in the body and no process can be maintained.
+They are all involved in the metabolism of Amino acids, Carbohydrates, and Fats, to provide the necessary energy for all body functions to be maintained, and in the majority of body functions.
+Hence, Vitamin B-complex are critical for health.

 ## B vitamins
 - __Thiamine (B1)__;